 These and other practices were having a devastating effect on home buyers even during Bush’s first term, but warnings that if those tactics were unchecked it would threaten our financial markets were simply ignored by Washington.
 The Bush Regime, which took Reaganomics to new heights of corruption, chose instead to align itself with the banks and lending institutions that were victimizing consumers (and not much has changed since then in that regard, even with so-called "financial reform" the Obama administration initiated).

 Over the last 30 years politicians have enabled predatory lenders and given them free license to put their own excessive profits ahead of customers’ financial security, and ahead of public good.
 And while Reaganite Republicans blame the sub-prime mortgage crisis on "irresponsible" home buyer-borrowers for "getting in over their head," we should understand where the blame lies.

 The fault lies in unchecked greed, and in the corruption enabled by deregulation and a terrible lack of proper government regulation and oversight, which enabled corrupt predatory lenders to get away with making shady deals and enabled corrupt corporations and insurance companies to take advantage of a Laissez Faire government’s enabling permissiveness.
 That is what enabled and caused the “housing bubble” that inevitably burst in 2008.

-Now, President Obama’s efforts at financial and economic reforms have not fixed the problems.
+Now, President Obama’s efforts at financial and economic reforms did not fix the problems.
 That’s partly because of Republican obstruction, slander and deception, which they resort to in an effort to prevent reform and protect to status quo.
 But, it’s also because President Obama unwisely and obligingly chose Wall Street insiders to make up his economic team.
 That’s one reason so little progress has been made toward making the changes and reforms we really need to establish economic equity and fairness.